Ever wanted to spend 2 days following the ‘big five’ around a safari park and sleep in bedrooms where a rhino could walk up to your bedroom door? Me!

 By the afternoon we were in Schotia, sitting in the back of a jeep with no sides, riding up and down rough terrain racing after all the animals.
 It was thrilling and scary at the same time!

-After a long afternoon of exploring we stopped for dinner, this was a wooden pen in the middle of one of the enclosures – the one that contained the Lions and the crocodile pen backed on to the wall of the dinning area!
-It was what I can only describe as a bush dinner, everything is cooked on fires and is delicious.
-We all sat in tables of our trucks, in this beautiful wooden shack, there was a camp fire outside and yes you guess it drop toilets if you needed to go.
+After a long afternoon of exploring we stopped for dinner, this was a wooden pen in the middle of one of the enclosures; the one that contained the Lions.
+The crocodile pen also backed on to the wall of the dinning area!
+It was what I can only describe as a bush dinner, everything was cooked on fires and was delicious.
+We all sat in tables of our trucks, in this beautiful wooden shack, there was a camp fire outside and yes you guessed it drop toilets if you needed to go.
 As darkness fell it grew increasingly cold out in the middle of nowhere.